FiNaCe/ChatDB_Magic/README.md

-# ChatDB: Augmenting LLMs with Databases as Their Symbolic Memory [Support SQLite database]
+# ChatDB Magic: Augmenting LLMs with Databases as Their Symbolic Memory [Support SQLite database]

 forked from https://github.com/huchenxucs/ChatDB